The QE2 trade is now officially over

-The Fed could announce a federal funds target of 3% but the tsunami of excess reserves now out there swamps any conceivable demand, so the Fed funds rate would be guaranteed to remain stuck at zero.
+The Fed could announce a federal funds target of 3% but the tsunami of excess reserves now out there swamps any conceivable demand, so the federal funds rate would be guaranteed to remain stuck at zero.
 The target would be meaningless.

 -Ryan Avent as quoted in Why the Federal Reserve wants to drain excess reserves, Dec 2009